 Universities could instead consider approaching disabilities via ‘social models,’ which look at disabilities as differences to be embraced.
 This approach provides opportunities for increased accessibility for all students, regardless of whether they have or have reported a formal diagnosis.

 For example, adding closed caption functionality to every lecture allows for materials to be made accessible to all learners without ostracizing anyone.
 This social model fuels the Universal Design for Learning (UDL) approach, which accounts for the fact that every student learns differently.
-All students regardless of disabilities or specific learning challenges can benefit from the range of education technology tools available.
+As a result of these, all students, regardless of disabilities or specific learning challenges, can benefit from the range of education technology tools available.

 Overall, the mentality should no longer be to rely on students to self-advocate for their learning needs.
 For universities to adopt effective inclusion plans, they need to look at the campus experience as a whole.
 From sporting events to class trips to guest lectures to the ways students interact with each other, many cultural changes and educational technology tools can be provided to make the general campus a fully inclusive environment.

 With more open dialogue and education, students and professors can embrace and fuel more diversity on campus.
-They can increase feelings of acceptance despite differences.
-Peers and educators can serve as true support teams that drive all students to swim, not sink in the college environment and beyond it in the professional world.
+Also, they can increase feelings of acceptance despite differences.
+Fortunately, peers and educators can serve as true support teams that drive all students to swim, not sink in the college environment.
+Students can carry these lessons beyond and into the professional world.